Blog

 Everyone in the FinTech industry is responsible for building their products with compliance at the forefront, doing their part to maintain a safe and secure financial ecosystem for their customers.

-On top of that, your Sponsor Bank partner (the bank that provides the banking license necessary for FinTechs to offer financial products) will need to understand how the new financial products you’re building behave in order to ensure compliance with applicable laws and regulations.
+On top of that, your sponsor bank partner (the bank that provides the banking license necessary for FinTechs to offer financial products) will need to understand how the new financial products you’re building behave in order to ensure compliance with applicable laws and regulations.

-Both Sponsor Banks and the regulators that oversee them require FinTechs to build a compliance program before launching their product.
+Both sponsor banks and the regulators that oversee them require FinTechs to build a compliance program before launching their product.
 When banks conduct their due diligence on a FinTech before forming a partnership, they will want to see that the planning and execution of a FinTech’s compliance program are comprehensive.

 There’s a lot of compliance work to cover, but doing this work up front will set your FinTech product up for success, keeping you and your customers safe as you scale.